 While you could export this key, its not generally recommended because it contains absolute paths to files (in your user account folders) and information about installed add-ins.
 If the path is not exactly the same when you restore it, the profile will be corrupt.

 A free tool to back up a single Microsoft Outlook folder whenever needed.
 Create an almost instant Outlook folder backup or restore selected Outlook folder data straight from the Outlook toolbar.
 Restore Outlook folder to the exact state of any previous backups.
 Back up Outlook folder in just a few clicks, the program will proceed even is Outlook is closed.
 Instant backup and recovery of a selected Outlook folder in just a few clicks.
 Restore only those items that have been removed or updated.

-Free Outlook backup tool.
 Using Safe PST Backup, you can back up your Outlook in any situation.
 Use Safe PST Backup for migration and the whole Outlook data files you have created will be backed up to the last date.
 Back up Email archive, Contacts, Calendar and other folders automatically.
 Incremental backup will be done regardless if Microsoft Outlook is running or not.
-Schedule Outlook backup or back up PST files manually.
-Perform backup with multiple destination profiles.
-Create backup to Network drive.
-Version 2.70 has improved Folder Selection dialog.
+Updated Safe PST Backup 3.00 allows to filter data by more parameters.
+Added single panel to set backup rules without configuration file

 Backup and restore Outlook data files, interface options, and settings.
 Backup and restore operations can be run from the command line, with your favorite Windows scheduling program for unattended operation.
 Supports Outlook 2010, 2007, 2003, 2002, and 2000.